Brand development that increases sales velocity, guaranteed.

 You’ll get far more concrete information asking customers specific questions like “Does the package’s messaging make you feel confident about this brand?” rather than generalized questions like “What’s your opinion of the product packaging?”

-In this initial research phase, your design team will take this information and develop prototypes based on your initial findings.
-We eventually pair these down through further research and competitor assessment (as discussed below), but it’s good to have many options to work with.
+During this initial research phase, your design team will use the gathered information to develop prototypes based on your initial findings.
+We eventually pare these down through further research and competitor assessment (as discussed below), but it’s good to have many options to work with.
 If for no other reason than that most consumers don’t know what they like until they see it.

-Build out a few options for your designers and consumers to play with and go from there.
+Develop a few options for your designers and consumers to explore, and then refine from there.

 Testing Against Competitors

-As you use these methods to learn more about your product packaging, you’ll need to ensure you’re testing against a comparative set similar to your brand.
+As you use these methods to learn more about your product packaging, ensure that you’re testing against a comparative set similar to your brand.
 In other words, your biggest competitors.
-If you want packaging to have high purchase intent, you must differentiate yourself in the marketplace.
+To achieve high purchase intent, packaging must differentiate itself in the marketplace.

 Integrating Competitor Data Into Your Design Strategy

-Compare these issues and keep in mind issues that may create conflicts in your data, such as the relative size of the competitors.
+Compare these issues and consider any that may create conflicts in your data, such as the relative size of the competitors.
 For example, assessing what industry giants are doing is helpful if you’re a small manufacturer.
-However, since their manufacturing capabilities will far exceed yours, you may apply different strategies they do.
+However, since their manufacturing capabilities will far exceed yours, you may apply different strategies than they do.

 Along the same lines, if you’re entering a crowded field with well-established players, your market may have certain expectations based on what your competitors have already put out.

-This provides an opportunity for differentiation but also poses a challenge, as expectations play a huge role in purchasing intent.
+This presents an opportunity for differentiation but also poses a challenge, as expectations play a significant role in influencing purchasing intent.
 You don’t want to swing too far in the other direction and build a crazy package design your customers don’t understand.

 Design Your Packaging With Care

 Like your other brand marketing efforts, slow and structured changes are the way to go.
-Perform a structured testing process for each phase of your CPG packaging design to hammer out any issues that might come up.
+Conduct a structured testing process for each phase of your CPG packaging design to identify and resolve any potential issues that may arise.
 Rushing the process will defeat the purpose.
-Go slowly and make your improvements one step at a time.
+Make your improvements one step at a time, going slowly.

-Our mission is to increase your revenues while reducing retailers risk when putting your product on the shelf.
+Our mission is to increase your revenues while reducing retailers’ risk when stocking your product on their shelves.

 Book a time to discuss your project with our team.